 Here is Letizia, Princess of Asturias.
 She wore a gown by Spanish designer, Manuel Pertegaz.
 Letizia's gown was silk white with a silk veil.
 She wore the same diamond and platinum tiara Queen Sofia wore at her wedding to King Juan Carlos back in 1962.

-This has to be one of the most simplistically beautiful gowns designed.
+This has to be one of the most simplistic yet beautiful gowns designed.
 Mette-Marit of Norway's gown was created by Norwegian Ove Harder Finseth.
-Traditional and state of the art all at once, this masterpiece is made up of hand-dyed heavy silk crêpe and silk tulle; it has a flared skirt and long train edged in tulle emulating waves in the sand.In a word . . . gorgeous.
+Traditional and state-of-the-art all at once, this masterpiece is made up of hand-dyed heavy silk crêpe and silk tulle; it has a flared skirt and long train edged in tulle emulating waves in the sand.